 The pineapple fruit itself is a seedless syncarp, a single fruit made up of many individual flowers.
 Pineapples are self-incompatible and, as a result, generally seedless.
 Unless you have different pineapple varieties planted closely together your fruit will not have seeds.

 There are several varieties of pineapples sold in the U.S. The most common are 'Del Monte Gold'® (also called 'MD2') and 'Tropical Gold'®.
 'Smooth Cayenne' was once the most common variety grown and is still found occasionally.
 Other less common varieties include 'Red Spanish', 'Singapore Spanish', 'Green Spanish', 'Sugarloaf ', and 'Queen'.

 You can start your own pineapple plant by saving the top section of a store-bought pineapple.
-Remove any excess fruit and peel off a few of the lower leaves, exposing the pre-formed roots.
-Plant the pineapple top 3 to 4 inches deep in a container with good potting soil.
+This is called the crown of the pineapple.
+First, remove any excess fruit and remove a few of the lower leaves.
+This should expose the pre-formed roots.
+Plant the crown 3 to 4 inches deep in a well-drained container with good potting soil.

-It’ll take 18 to 32 months for your plant to produce a mature fruit.
+All told, your patience will be rewarded about 18 to 32 months after you plant.
 When it smells ripe and the peel has changed from green to golden brown, it's ready to eat!